 India is the foremost producer of oilseed crops in terms of area (26 million ha) and production (30 million tonnes) of oilseeds, in which 72% of the area is under rainfed condition.
-As per 4th Advance Estimates Oilseeds Production in the country during 2017-18, was estimated as 31.31 million tonnes which is marginally higher than the production of 31.28 million tonnes during 2016-17.
-However, the production of oilseeds during 2017-18 was higher by 1.76 million tonnes than the average of 2012-13 to 2016-17, oilseeds production with a significant increase by 70.84 million tonnes over 2016 and 2017.
-The per capita consumption was 15.80 kg per person per annum during 2012-13 increased to 19.30 kg per person in 2017-18.
-In addition, demand for edible oils in both quantity and quality is growing due to population growth, which was 1.21 billion in 2011, (Luna, 2011) and now reached above 1.25 billion, (Gupta, 2014).
-Considering the growing domestic demand for edible oils, it has now been planned to achieve a production of 45.64 million tonnes from nine annual oilseed crops by 2022-2023, expecting an additional production of about 15.58 million tonnes over and above the 30.06 million tonnes production during 2016-17.
-Thus, the availability of total vegetable oil from domestic production of nine annual oilseed crops would be about 13.69 million tonnes by 2022 (at 30 per cent recovery) as against the current annual output of about 7.0 million tonnes.{NFSM, 2017 #277}
+As per 4th Advance Estimates Oilseeds Production in the country during 2017-18, the production was estimated as 31.31 million tonnes which is marginally higher than the production of 31.28 million tonnes during 2016-17.
+However, the production of oilseeds during 2017-18 was higher by 1.76 million tonnes than the average of 2012-13 to 2016-17..
+The per capita consumption was 15.80 kg per person per annum during 2012-13 and has increased to 19.30 kg per person in 2017-18.
+In addition, demand for edible oils in both quantity and quality is growing due to population growth, which was 1.21 billion in 2011, (Luna, 2011) and now reached above 1.25 billion (Gupta, 2014).
+Considering the growing domestic demand for edible oils, it has now been planned to achieve a production of 45.64 million tonnes from nine annual oilseed crops by 2022-2023, expecting an additional production of about 15.58 million tonnes over and above the 30.06 million tonnes production during quinquennium ending 2016-17.
+Thus, the availability of total vegetable oil from domestic production of nine annual oilseed crops would be about 13.69 million tonnes by 2022 (at 30 per cent recovery) as against the current annual output of about 7.0 million tonnes (NFSM, 2017).

 Among the oilseed crops, sesamum is one of the most important oil seed crops belonging to Pedaliaceae family and extensively grown in different parts of the world and it ranks fourth among oil seed crops in the world in terms of area of production.
 Sesamum is a versatile crop with a diversified use of high-quality edible oils that contains vitamins, amino acids and polyunsaturated fatty acids.
-In sesamum seeds, linoleic and oleic acids are the prime factors which are responsible for oil consistency (Uzun et al., 2008).
+In sesamum seeds, linoleic and oleic acids are the prime factors, which are responsible for oil consistency (Uzun et al., 2008).

-Generally, Sulphur (S) requirement by crops is equal to that of phosphorus which plays a vital role in the plant metabolism, indispensable for the synthesis of essential oils (Singh et al., 2000), constituent of a number of organic compounds (Shamina and Imamul, 2013), oil storage organs particularly oil glands i.e., glyoxysomes (Jaggi et al., 2000) and vitamin B1 (Thirumalaisamy et al., 2001).
+Generally, Sulphur (S) requirement by crops is equal to that of phosphorus, which plays a vital role in the plant metabolism.
+It is indispensable for the synthesis of essential oils (Singh et al., 2000), constituent of a number of organic compounds (Shamina and Imamul, 2013), oil storage organs particularly oil glands i.e., glyoxysomes (Jaggi et al., 2000) and vitamin B1 (Thirumalaisamy et al., 2001).
 It also serves as a component of plant amino acids, proteins, vitamins and enzyme structures.
 It has been observed that increasing sulphur application increases oil content and oil yield, protein and glucosinolates of canola seeds (Haneklaus et al., 1999).
-Sulphur also nfluence the productivity of oil seed and total oil content (Egesel et al., 2009).
+Sulphur also influences the productivity of oil seed and total oil content (Egesel et al., 2009).
 In addition, the continuous application of NPK fertilizers contributes to a sulfur deficiency along with a great deal of organic matter deficiency, making the situation worse for oilseed crops.
-In view of the aforesaid background, the present study was taken up to trace the optimum level of sulfur recommendation for yield maximization and quality improvement in sesamum.
+In view of the previously mentioned background, the present study was taken up to trace the optimum level of sulfur recommendation for yield maximization and quality improvement in sesamum.

 MATERIAL AND METHODS